ncsa/MayomicsVC/README.md

 cd MayomicsVC
 java -jar ${WOMTOOL} inputs MayomicsVC/src/wdl/GermlineMasterWorkflow.wdl
 ```
 b.
-The JSON needs to be filled in with the below commands
+The JSON needs to be filled in with the below commands:

 ```
 cat ../Jsons/GermlineMasterWorkflow.json